2026 changes

 Are CPR and defibrillator (AED) questions in the theory test now?

 Yes.
-DVSA announced on 13 August 2025 that car and motorcycle theory tests include new CPR questions and — for the first time — questions about using a defibrillator.
-Candidates were told to start familiarising themselves with the content from autumn 2025, and the questions began appearing in tests from 2026.
-There is no additional cost, test time, or change to the pass mark.
+DVSA announced on 13 August 2025 that car and motorcycle theory tests would include new CPR questions and — for the first time — questions about using a defibrillator, "from 2026".
+Candidates were told to start familiarising themselves with the content from autumn 2025.
+There is no additional cost, test time, or difficulty.
+DVSA has said the questions will be added to other theory test types later.

 Source: gov.uk — new theory test questions on cardiac arrest